HTML JPG PDF XML DOCX

 {

-var localImageFileName = @"C:\Samples\sample.pdf";
+const string localImageFileName = @"C:\Samples\sample.pdf";

-var storageFileName = "sample.pdf";
+const string storageFileName = "sample.pdf";

-var pdfApi = new PdfApi(config);
+var pdfApi = new PdfApi(AppSecret, AppSid);

-using (var file = File.OpenRead(localImageFileName))
+using var file = File.OpenRead(localImageFileName);

 var uploadResult = pdfApi.UploadFile(storageFileName, file);